geertjanw/ojet-training/README.md

 ### (c) Showing Data in an Oracle JET Grid

-1. Explore the Oracle JET Cookbook: go to oraclejet.org and click 'Use Cookbook'.
+1. Explore the Oracle JET Cookbook: go to oraclejet.org, click 'Use Cookbook', and look around.

-2. Take a look at the ojDataGrid and CRUD scenarios:
+Especially, for purposes of these instructions, take a look at the ojDataGrid and CRUD scenarios:

 http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=crud&demo=CRUDGrid